Fogo is NL’s largest island, it is about 25 km (16 miles) long and 14 km (9 miles) wide. A rugged, sub-arctic land that is home to 2,400 residents.

 The Foodie Trail

 Less than a dozen restaurants can be found on Fogo Island, but do not let this deter you.
-This little island offers up world class food that is an exceptionally prepared, delicious and sustainably harvested!
-And here seafood is king!
+Here seafood is king.
+This little island offers up world class food that is an exceptionally prepared, delicious as well as sustainable.
 To begin, authentic Newfoundland cuisine consists of the staples.
-We recommend trying all these dishes.
+Therefore, we recommend you try all these dishes.

 Where To Eat

 The food at Nicole’s Café is outstanding.
 A creative mix of modern and traditional recipes that are unique, culturally rich, locally relevant, inventive and home-style.
-A true collaboration among the people who fish, forage and farm!
+Owing to a true collaboration among the people who fish, forage and farm.

 Rugged, minimalist architecture, a million dollar view and out of this world culinary creations.
 Relaxed, fine dining at the internationally acclaimed Fogo Island Inn is a foodie experience in itself.
-Their menu is focused on wild things from the North Atlantic, foraged plants, and berries and local seasonal produce.
+To demonstrate, their menu is focused on wild things from the North Atlantic, foraged plants, and berries and local seasonal produce.

 Flat Earth Coffee is the spot for fabulous coffee.
-Single trade and roasted, their beans are imported from various exotic locales.
+Most notably, their single trade and roasted beans are all imported from various exotic locales.
 In addition to its outpost, they also have a canteen on the ferry.
-Enjoy on the crossings!
+Enjoy on the crossings.

 Growlers Ice Cream Shop offers locally handcrafted gourmet ice cream showcasing traditional and regional flavors.
 Their name comes from growlers which are small chunks of iceberg common along the NE coast during late spring-early summer.

-A National Historic Site and Registered Heritage District, Tilting Is a surviving rare example of a once common Irish-Newfoundland cultural landscape.
+A National Historic Site and Registered Heritage District, Tilting (population 204) is a surviving rare example of a once common Irish-Newfoundland cultural landscape.

-Fogo is the largest community on the island and may very well be the site of the first settlement.
+Fogo (population 658) is the largest community on the island and may very well be the site of the first settlement.

 Additional Cultural Must-Sees